oVirt/ovirt-site/source/release/3.6/index.html.md

 DRAFT DRAFT DRAFT

+The oVirt development team is pleased to announce oVirt 3.6.0 Alpha release availability as of May 6th 2015.

-oVirt is an open source alternative to VMware vSphere, and provides an excellent KVM management interface for multi-node virtualization.
+oVirt is an open source alternative to VMware vSphere, and provides an awesome KVM management interface for multi-node virtualization.
+This release is available now for Fedora 20, Red Hat Enterprise Linux 6.6, CentOS 6.6, (or similar) and Red Hat Enterprise Linux 7.1, CentOS 7.1 (or similar).

+To find out more about features which were added in previous oVirt releases, check out the [previous versions release notes](http://www.ovirt.org/Category:Releases).
+For a general overview of oVirt, read [ the Quick Start Guide](Quick_Start_Guide) and the [about oVirt](about oVirt) page.

 # oVirt 3.6.0 ALPHA Release Notes